 America’s No. 1 most visited national park, Great Smoky Mountains National Park is home to some of the most diverse flora and fauna in the world.
 Its ancient mountains are frequented through Cades Cove, a lush valley that is one of the most popular destinations in the Smokies.
 The 11-mile loop has some of the best wildlife viewing opportunities in the park and is dotted with historic churches, a working grist mill, log houses, barns and other 18th-19th-century structures.
 Visitors can get to Cades Cove early in the morning to walk or bicycle through the valley until 10 a.m.
 Saturday and Wednesday mornings from early May to late September.
 Take the five-mile roundtrip trail to Abrams Falls that originates in the cove, or the Cades Cove Nature Trail for a shorter route.

 Tennessee is home to 56 state parks, each offering unique outdoor experiences including biking, hiking, bird watching and even horseback riding.
 In West Tennessee, Meeman-Shelby Forest State Park in Memphis is home to one of the largest disc golf courses in the Southeast.
 The 36-hole course is divided into 18-hole courses that offer challenging games to beginners and advanced players.
 Meeman-Shelby has more than 20 miles of trails that have more than 240 species of birds that has earned the park a designated Important Bird Area by the Audubon Society.
 Walk the 3.5-mile moderate Woodland Trail to stretch your legs while enjoying beautiful scenery.
 The multi-use trail is 8.5 miles and is rated easy.
+Walk among the bee hives and clover garden at Pickwick State Park in Hardin County.

 Travel to Chapel Hill, Tennessee in Middle Tennessee and enjoy the bountiful outdoor opportunities in Henry Horton State Park including disc golf on one of the best courses in Tennessee, swimming in the Olympic-sized pool, the trap & skeet range that includes rental guns, ammunition and ear protection, golfing on the Buford Ellington championship golf course, more than 10 miles of hiking, fishing in the Duck River that includes smallmouth and largemouth bass, redeye and catfish, and birding with more than 70 species of birds that can be observed year-round.
 Long Hunter State Park in Hermitage, Tennessee offers swimming at Bryant Grove, the designated beach area, boating on the 14,000-acre J. Percy Priest Lake and the 110-acre Couchville Lake, 26 miles of hiking, biking, and fishing for white bass, crappie and hybrid striped bass.